DenGrg/OnboardingDocumentation/ca_general_overview.md

 <img width="639" alt="Screen Shot 2021-03-30 at 11 40 03" src="https://user-images.githubusercontent.com/14069474/112968559-b713c400-914c-11eb-9c6c-061e36362a37.png">

+The parameters are grouped togethere in a template and the content can be grouped in a feed.

 Lets say a big chlothing chain is comming out with a new collection for Summer 2021 and they want to acompany it with a big advertising campaign.
 You are in charge of creative production for the entire online part of the advertising campaign.